 I got 375k views on my job post, leading to over 150 applications in the first 3 days, all while building goodwill in the community (well, except with one person who I’ll get to later in the series).

-Even more impressive, I could probably happily hire about 30 of them.
-Some are really, really good.
-It was very hard to whittle it down to 10, to 4, to 2, to 1.
+Even more impressive, I could have probably happily hired about 30 of them.
+Some were really, really good.
+It was very hard to whittle it down to 10, to 4, to 2, and eventually to 1.
 I’m not complaining.
-This is a GREAT problem to have.
+This was a GREAT problem to have.

 So how exactly did it happen?

-These people are familiar with your business and the ecosystem you work within.
+It was very important for us to hire through the network.
+The people in your network are familiar with your business and the ecosystem you work within.
 They also have multiple common connections and value similar things to what you and your business value.

 So the first thing I did was to rewrite our company’s core values.
-This was needed anyway as we’ve grown in headcount and mission quite a bit since the beginning.
+This was needed anyway as we had grown in headcount and mission quite a bit since the beginning.
 Once these were written, I had the basis for our job post.

 The job post consisted of our core values, mission, and role.
 As you can see, we care about things that normal, good human beings care about.
-This is geared towards who we want to hire, and it’s important to hire people who value the same things as your business and current employees.
+We obviously geared this towards who we wanted to hire — it’s important to hire people who value the same things as your business and current employees.

 After that, I made a similar Google Form for the application, as you can see here.
 Yes, it’s super short, and I didn’t ask for resumes or anything other than their LinkedIn, start date, and homebase location.
 Why?

 Simple.
-Your LinkedIn is your resume in 2017, especially in sales.
+Your LinkedIn is your resume in today’s business world, especially in sales.
 If you’re proud of the work you do, it should be on display.
 This not only shows your competence, but also your passion and dedication.

 The next step was to get this out to the network.